meshack-mbuvi/triply/README.md

 The app is deployed on vercel.
 You can access each deployment individually:

 - Backend: [https://triply-api.vercel.app](https://triply-api.vercel.app)
+  Docs can be access on `/api-docs` i.e https://triply-api.vercel.app/api-docs or http://localhost:8000/api-docs/
 - Frontend: [frontend-pi-eosin-75.vercel.app](https://frontend-pi-eosin-75.vercel.app)

 ## License